lcnetdev/bfe/README.md

 Take a look at the `index.html` file.
 Pay particular attention to the includes - the javascript file and CSS - at the top of the page.
-Those includes and the little bit of configuration below is all that is needed.
+Those includes and the little bit of configuration below those includes is all that is needed.

-If you do not want to clone this repository and use it locally, then, in order to acquire those includes, you chould download the minified, raw versions from the `builds` directory:
+If you do not want to clone this repository and use it locally, then, in order to acquire those includes, you should download the minified, raw versions from the `builds` directory:
 * Javascript - https://github.com/kefo/bfe/blob/master/builds/bfe-0.0.1.min.js
 * CSS - https://github.com/kefo/bfe/blob/master/builds/bfe-0.0.1.min.css